Biosecurity Innovation Program

 What we are looking for

-Technologies and approaches that will contribute to a sustainable and effective biosecurity system.
+Technologies and approaches that will contribute to a sustainable and effective national Australian biosecurity system, and ways to modernise our current biosecurity risk management practices.

-The fund will provide financial support for projects that could improve:
+The Program will provide financial support for projects that could improve:

 - biosecurity screening of goods and passengers